Forecasting with Hyper-Trees: Embedding Analysis

 \subsection{Effect on Forecast Accuracy}

-To quantify the accuracy-efficiency trade-off, we evaluate embedding dimensions $d \in \{1, 3, 5, 10\}$ in a global time series model setting, varying only $d$ while keeping all remaining hyperparameters fixed at their global model configurations as reported in Table \ref{tab:global_hyperparams}.
+To quantify the accuracy-efficiency trade-off, we evaluate embedding dimensions $d \in \{1, 3, 5, 10\}$ in a global time series model setting, varying only $d$ while keeping all remaining hyper-parameters fixed at their global model configurations as reported in Table \ref{tab:global_hyperparams}.
 Table \ref{tab:embedding-evaluation} presents results across datasets.

-Despite its apparent simplicity, $d=1$ achieves the best or near-best accuracy on most datasets, with the \texttt{Air Passengers} and \texttt{Rossmann} datasets showing the most pronounced benefits from higher embedding dimensions, while \texttt{M3 Monthly} shows only modest improvements at $d \ge 5$.
+Despite its simplicity, $d=1$ achieves the best or near-best accuracy on most datasets.
+The \texttt{Air Passengers} dataset shows the most pronounced benefit from higher embedding dimensions, while \texttt{Rossmann} and \texttt{M3 Monthly} show smaller gains.
 Several factors might explain this pattern.

 First, the GBDT's recursive partitioning captures feature interactions implicitly through root-to-leaf decision paths, with successive splits across categorical, numeric, and temporal features.
 Hence, each leaf corresponds to a region of the feature space (e.g., `weekday, promotion, store type A'), and the embeddings capture this compressed context, representing complex non-linear relationships and interaction effects rather than encoding raw features directly.
 This may explain why a single embedding dimension can often be sufficient, since the trees already provide an interaction-rich feature representation.
 The random projection layer in our \texttt{Hyper-TreeNet} architecture provides another key mechanism that compensates for low-dimensional tree embeddings.
 As described in Section \ref{sec:hta}, this layer expands the $d$-dimensional tree embeddings to $k$ dimensions (where $k$ equals the number of target model parameters) before the MLP processes it, effectively creating $k$ views of the original embeddings.
 This diversity proves essential: without the expansion, forecast accuracy deteriorates, as ablation study \texttt{A4} in Table \ref{tab:ablation} demonstrates.
 The random projection hence serves as an effective bridge between the compact tree embeddings and the MLP, providing sufficient representational diversity even when $d=1$.
 Beyond the role of random projections, higher embedding dimensions increase the overall model capacity and introduce additional learning targets in the GBDT component.
 For datasets with limited complexity or sample size, this additional capacity may not be warranted and can lead to degraded generalization.
 In such cases, the constraint imposed by $d=1$ acts as a beneficial information bottleneck, forcing the tree ensemble to compress information into a single dimension that captures the most salient patterns while discarding noise.